Placeless Mindset: The Perfect Mindset for Working Remotely to Ensure Success

 Before Achieving Success, You Need to Define It Personally

-The first step to achieving success is knowing what it means in your life.
+The first step to achieving tremendous success is determining what it means to you because it’s not always about money.
+What success means to you may not apply to somebody else.
 The truth is its definition goes way beyond fame and money.
 If you think it is measured by these factors, then why are the rich and famous battling addiction, fending off scandals, and committing suicide?
 Moreover, it is important to remember that what success is for one person may be different for another.

 Society may dictate that living a successful life means collecting trophies and tangible assets.
 However, only you can determine what success means in your life.
 You may find it in the pursuit of knowledge or making the world a better place.
 Perhaps, success for you may lie in the meaningful connections you make on a day-to-day basis.